 Problems with Collection and Risks of Contamination As such the bra clasp was collected 43 days later and this is often cited as grounds for why it should not be considered reliable.
 Despite its oversight not being a high point in the investigation, DNA evidence is routinely used in American cases months later and in cold cases even decades later: the delay in collection is not in itself a sufficient reason to reject the clasp from consideration.

-While supporters of Knox are quick to point out the 43-day delay they are at a loss to explain why that matters.
+While supporters of Knox are quick to point out the 43-day delay they are at a loss to explain why that matters: Two items with Guede profiles, the purse and the sweatshirt, were also collected on this second pass.
 DNA does not spontaneously appear and the cottage was a sealed crime scene.
 As long as the cottage remained closed and more specifically as long as Raffaele Sollecito did not enter Meredith's room the bra clasp could remain there uncollected for any length of time and Sollecito's DNA profile would never magically appear on it.
 While the passage of enough time might lead to a degradation of DNA no amount of time will ever spontaneously create DNA.

 The second issue with the collection of the bra clasp is that the clasp moved 1.5 meters from the time it was first photographed to where it was eventually collected.
 Much like the delay in collection this again sounds bad but is mostly irrelevant.
 The bra clasp never left Meredith's room and there is no innocent reason why Sollecito's DNA would be elsewhere in the bedroom to contaminate the bra clasp, nor was his DNA found anywhere else, apart from on cigarette butt in the kitchen.
 Without a vehicle and with no Raffaele DNA to act as source, contamination is impossible.